 After all, a Cosmos-Ethereum hub can support the same consensus mechanism and rules that Ethereum has.
 Practical implementation of this, Ethermint, showed performance of 200 tps (as opposed to the base 15 tps of Ethereum).

 In addition, the stake requirement can exclude network participants from governance and lead to concentration of power.
-This is not helped by short voting periods (21 days) which favor short-term solutions or a high token dilution rate (7-20%).
+Short voting periods (21 days) do not help either, as they favor short-term solutions, and a high token dilution rate (7-20%) is a problem, too.

 Partnerships and future plans